twilightscapes/pirateyoutube/static/content/pages/index.md

 shareable: false
 ---

-<p>PIRATE is a social network with NO central control or ownership.
-It's based on leading Open-Source platforms and runs on individually owned websites. </p>
+Pirate leverages the power of free services to host your own Personal Web App(PWA), that you can control from any device, all for FREE!

- <p>PIRATE leverages the power of free services to host your own web app that you can control from any device, all for FREE! </p>
+Easily edit your homepage, update your profile, and publish engaging content on your OWN website/app.

- <p>Easily edit your homepage, update your profile, and publish engaging content on your OWN website/app.</p>
+Pirate is also a new social network that has NO central control or ownership!
+It's based on leading Open-Source platforms and runs on individually owned Pirate websites.